Python Data Manipulation Explained

 When data manipulation and preparation account for up to 80% of data analysis projects, mastering data cleansing techniques that take raw data to a final product for analysis as efficiently as possible is essential for any project’s success.

-To expedite this process, many teams turn to Python and one of its most popular libraries, Pandas.
+To expedite this process, many teams turn to Python data manipulation and one of its most popular libraries, Pandas.
 In fact, Pandas is used by Google, Facebook, JP Morgan, and nearly every other major company that analyzes data today.

 And it’s easy to see why…